Black Rock Coffee Bar is all about growing from within.

 7shifts has enhanced and streamlined the way Black Rock Coffee runs.
 Before 7shifts was implemented, each manager easily spent at least 2 hours a week flipping between multiple documents—time-off requests, availability calendars, and schedule pages—to build a schedule.
 Now, with 7shifts taking care of the heavy lifting, managers create full, detailed schedules for a week in 20–30 minutes.

-Team communication happens within the messaging and chat functionality of 7shifts; previously, it was mostly via direct text messages to the employer or employee.
+Restaurant team communication happens within the messaging and chat functionality of 7shifts; previously, it was mostly via direct text messages to the employer or employee.
 Pre-7shifts, keeping the contact list current with staff phone numbers was another extra step for the management teams.
 Now, with the convenience of in-app messaging, employees no longer miss communication or shifts, as they receive real-time notifications and can always view the most up-to-date schedule on the app.
 With 7shifts, employees no longer mistake a schedule created 3 weeks ago as the current schedule, which improves staff accountability.

 “These days, having everything on your phone is extremely advantageous to employers and employees.
 We’re looking to have everything at the click of a button, and that’s what the 7shifts app provides us with.”

 One of Clay’s favorite 7shifts features is the labor budget tool, which allows managers to enter in their projected/actual sales and view labor percentages as they create the schedule.
 Prior to 7shifts, Black Rock Coffee Bar tracked labor multiple ways, mostly using spreadsheets.
 Clay admits it was sporadic and not up-to-date.
-“When payroll went through, we would have a look and find the number we needed, but by that time, you may have wasted 2 weeks or even a month knowing you’ve had high labor costs.
+“When restaurant payroll went through, we would have a look and find the number we needed, but by that time, you may have wasted 2 weeks or even a month knowing you’ve had high labor costs.
 With 7shifts, we can look at it day by day and week by week.
 It’s current.”

 The 7punches time-clocking app, which integrates with 7shifts, has been advantageous for Black Rock.
 Being able to run variance reports to compare scheduled labor versus actual labor is an improvement on their past process.